FTSE breaks below previous session low

 Selling could accelerate should prices move below the nearby swing low at 7109.60 where further sell stops might get triggered.

-With two out of the other two Major European Indices closing lower today, the ones that stand out on the negative side are DAX losing -1.59% and CAC closing -0.64% lower.
+With five out of the other five Major European Indices closing lower today, the ones that stand out on the negative side are DAX losing -1.59% and N100 closing -0.82% lower.
 None of the markets managed to end the day in the green.
 Read more